BesherTaye/ViT-Brain-Tumor/README.md

 # Data Exploration and Visualization

 The Brain Tumor dataset is a collection of brain MRI images from patients both with and without brain tumors.
 Each image poses a distinct challenge because of differences in size, resolution, and contrast.
 Our objective is to utilize the ViT architecture to create a strong classification model capable of accurately detecting brain tumors in these MRI scans.
-The dataset includes 4 different kinds of tumors: glioma, meningioma, notumor, pituitary.

 Our dataset consists of 7022 images, which are split as follows:

 ```python